LasseRegin/firestore-collections/README.md

 Simple Firestore collection definitions and queries using pydantic schemas and Firestore query API.

-A quick and easy way to make use of the NoSQL document database solution [Firestore](https://cloud.google.com/firestore) available in Google Cloud Platform.
+A quick and easy way to make use of the NoSQL document database solution [Firestore](https://cloud.google.com/firestore) available in Google Cloud Platform (GCP).

 ## Requirements

 * Python 3.6+
+* GCP project with Firestore enabled

 ## Features